You know what sucks about networking? Keeping track of everyone you've spoken with.

 By clicking into the card, you'll notice three high-level questions that provide a great quick-view of what your relationship with this person is like.

-So, let's say I had Anum Hussain on my Personal Connections Trello Board with the intention of blogging for her one day.
-One checkpoint I may make is commenting on one of her Sidekick blog posts to show my interest in this blog.
+So, let's say I had Anum Hussain on my Personal Connections Trello Board with the intention of selling to her one day.
+One checkpoint I may make is commenting on one of her recent blog posts to show my interest.
 After marking off that checkpoint, I can move Anum from the "People to connect with" list to the "Touch 1" card.

 Of course, once you go through all six touch points, you can drag your contact into the "Established Relationship" list.